dagster-io/dagster/examples/experimental/dagster-airlift/README.md

     migrated: False
 ```

-Next you must reload the definitions in Dagster via the UI or by restarting `dagster dev`.
+Important: You must reload the definitions in Dagster via the UI or by restarting `dagster dev`.

 You can now run the `rebuild_customers_list` DAG in Airflow, and the `build_dbt_models` task will be executed in a Dagster run.